 Historically, the Brazil Government Bond 10Y reached an all time high of 18.44 in November of 2008.
-Brazil Government Bond 10Y - data, forecasts, historical chart - was last updated on November of 2021.
+Brazil Government Bond 10Y - data, forecasts, historical chart - was last updated on May of 2022.

-The Brazil Government Bond 10Y is expected to trade at 12.02 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate it to trade at 13.00 in 12 months time.
+The Brazil Government Bond 10Y is expected to trade at 12.58 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate it to trade at 13.53 in 12 months time.